UniBitProject/wallet/PITCHME.md

 # Codename Nebula

-A GUI Wallet to use with MultiChain, Built With Electron.
+A Graphical Wallet to use with MultiChain,
+Built With Electron & Bootstrap.

 ---?image=assets/image/blank.jpg&opacity=75